 2 lbs powdered sugar

 1 Tablespoon vegetable glycerin

-This is where I found the inspiration for my royal icing/ glaze recipe.
-Start by pouring a bag of powdered sugar through a mesh strainer into the mixing bowl.
-That’s all the sifting you need.
-In a glass measuring cup, put 3/4 cup warm water, setting it on a level surface to make sure the amount is exact.
-Then add the meringue powder and whisk it with a sauce whisk for 30 seconds or until smooth.
+This is where I found the inspiration for my modified royal icing.
+Start with 3/4 cup warm water.
+Add the meringue powder and whisk it with a sauce whisk for 30 seconds or until smooth.
 Pour it into the powdered sugar through a small strainer.
 Start mixing on low speed, adding the flavoring, glycerin, and corn syrup.
 Scrape the sides well and mix on high speed for 2-5 minutes until it reaches soft peak stage.
-I prefer LorAnn’s almond emulsion for flavor, but any clear, oil free flavoring will work.

 When you are done, separate into bowls, color with gel food colors, and add small amounts of water until the desired consistency is found.
 Or thicken with powdered sugar if you are piping something that needs a stiffer icing, such as flowers or leaves.
 Store icing in the refrigerator in ziplock bags and massage the bag well before using.
 Icing will store in the fridge for a few days to a week before separating and becoming unusable.